Causal Holography of Traversing Flows: On the trajectory spaces for traversally generic flows

-Here $\{b_{s, t}\}$ are some functional coefficients whose computation we leave to the reader.
-Now (\ref{eq2.5}) follows by taking exterior products of the 1-forms on the RHS and LHS of the system above and letting $\tilde x = 0$.
+Here $b_{s, t}$ denote some functional coefficients whose computation we leave to the reader.
+Now (\ref{eq2.5}) follows by taking exterior products of the 1-forms on the RHS and LHS of the system above and letting $x = 0$.